compoundingeffects/bigpictureschool/mathematics.md

 The answer seems to be: both.

-We *create* the rules — the axioms, definitions, and frameworks.
-We chose to define things the way we did.
-But once those rules are in place, we *discover* the consequences.
-The theorems were always hiding there, implicit in the rules, waiting to be found.
-A mathematical truth isn't true because we decided it was.
-It's true because the logic forces it to be.

-In this sense, mathematics is unlike almost anything else humans do.
-It's a creative act that generates objective truths — a kind of exploration where the territory you're mapping is made entirely of ideas, and yet the map turns out to be real.
+We choose the starting assumptions — the definitions and rules the system is built on.
+Where do those starting assumptions come from?
+It's a mix.
+Some feel almost unavoidable — the idea that you can always count one higher, for instance, feels less like a choice and more like an observation about how numbers work.
+Others were adopted simply because they proved useful or led to consistent results.
+But however the starting assumptions were arrived at, once they're in place, we don't get to choose what follows.
+The consequences are forced by the logic, and it's those consequences that we discover rather than invent.

 Mathematics, at its best, is humanity's attempt to understand the deep structure of reality using nothing but careful thought.
 It gives us practical tools — from calculating a tip to landing a spacecraft on Mars.
-But it also gives us something rarer: a way of knowing things with absolute certainty, and a window into the hidden logical patterns that seem to underlie everything.
+But it also gives us something rarer: a way of knowing things with a unique kind of certainty — once you accept the starting assumptions, the conclusions that follow are necessitated by logic alone.
+And in following that logic, we catch a glimpse of the patterns that seem to underlie everything.